e-sites/PAPI/README.md

 <h4><code>.isValidZipcode(zipcode)</code></h4>
 <p>Small helper to see if the given zipcode is valid</p>

+##Browser support
+Tested in the latest versions of Google Chrome, Mozilla Firefox, Opera and Safari.
+As for Internet Explorer, it only works in IE10+ due to the lack of proper CORS functionality.
+I have tried to work around this with <code>XDomainRequest</code>, unfortunately <a href="http://blogs.msdn.com/b/ieinternals/archive/2010/05/13/xdomainrequest-restrictions-limitations-and-workarounds.aspx" target="_blank">you can't set custom request headers</a> when using XDR, so authorization can't be realized.

 ##Road map
 <p>You know, the usual stuff ;-)</p>
 <ul>